 It all comes back to that story.
 Eric and Lisa Jensen had just started farming Booker Vineyard back in 2005 or so.
 And the esteemed father of Paso Robles cult cabernet, Stephan Asseo of L’Aventure Winery nextdoor, came to be a good friend and mentor.
-He would call up the winery and say, in his lovely accent, “Eric... it’s your favorite neighbor!”
+He would call up the winery and say, in his distinctive accent, “Eric... it’s Stephan!
+Your favorite neighbor!”

 “Of course I know it’s you, Stephan.
 You’re the only French guy I know!”